ChanukaYW/AWS-Cost-Optimization/README.md

 	• Click on Test (Ctrl+Shift+I) → Create new test event

 	• Enter an Event Name and create a new test event with empty JSON: {}

-	• Click on Test again to run your function manually
+	• Once again, click on Test to run your function manually

 	• Check CloudWatch Logs to verify function execution

-	• Verify you receive the SNS notification email
+	• Verify that you receive the SNS notification email